-2.0 Monitoring Results - Year 1 (2005) Data
+2.0 Monitoring Results - Year 2 (2006) Data

 The five-year monitoring plan for the Privateer Farms site includes criteria to evaluate the success of the wetland hydrology, vegetation components of the project, and stream components of the project.
-The specific locations of vegetation plots, monitoring wells, permanent cross-sections, crest gauges, and rainfall gauge are shown on the as-built drawing sheets included in Appendix 1 of this report, and in Figures 3a through 3d.
+The specific locations of vegetation plots, monitoring wells, permanent cross-sections, crest gauges, and rainfall gauge are shown on the as-built drawing sheets in Figures 3a through 3d.
 Photo points are located at each of the monitoring wells, and at each of the grade control structures along the restored stream channel.
-Site photographs are included in Appendix 2.
+Site photographs are included in Appendix 1.